Elderton Wines: History

 In the late 1970s Neil and Lorraine Ashmead returned from the Middle East, settling on the Barossa Valley as the place to raise their sons.
-In 1979 the Ashmeads purchased the Estate vineyard, which was planted in 1894 by Samuel Elderton Tolley.
+In 1979 the Ashmead's purchased the derelict estate and vineyard, which was originally planted in 1894 by the Scholz family.
+In 1916, the property was purchased by Samuel Elderton Tolley, a member of a prominent winemaking family, who renamed the estate 'Elderton' Tolley sold the vineyard's fruit to his family's winery, Tolley, Scott & Tolley, ensuring the estate's productive operation for several decades and establishing its early reputation in the Barossa Valley wine industry.
 The family restored the derelict vineyard and the first vintage of wine was produced in 1982.

 In 1993, Elderton won the Jimmy Watson Trophy.
 Elderton also won the World’s Best Shiraz Trophy at the 2000 London International Wine & Spirits Competition.

-Neil and Lorraine Ashmead's sons Cameron and Allister took control of the business in 2003.
+In 2003, sons Cameron and Allister took over day-to-day operations.
+In 2024, Ashmead Family Vintners was established as the overarching entity for the family’s wine interests.
 They run the business with a focus on sustainability.

-In 2017, the cellar door tasting rooms and sales outlet were moved into the old homestead surrounded by vineyards.
+In 2017, the cellar door was moved into the historic 1918 homestead after extensive renovation.